xenharmonic-devs/sonic-weave/documentation/tempering.md

 All vals have an implicit `1` as the `1°`'s component and this cannot be changed.

-Basis elements such as `0`, `-1` or `inf` don't map one-to-one so the dot product is undefined and thus these are not legal val basis elements even though with monzos they're prefectly reasonable. `rc` is also an illegal basis element due to real numbers being too dense to separate into unique prime factors.
+Basis elements such as `0`, `-1` or `inf` don't map one-to-one so the dot product is undefined and thus these are not legal val basis elements even though with monzos they're perfectly reasonable. `rc` is also an illegal basis element due to real numbers being too dense to separate into unique prime factors.

 ### Warts shorthand notation
 A val like `12@` is written in [Warts shorthand](https://en.xen.wiki/w/Val#Shorthand_notation).
 It could be written as `12p@` too to underline the fact that it's the patent val i.e. all prime harmonics are mapped to their closest approximations within the equal temperament.